justunsix/garden/src/content/docs/notes/005-Tech-Emacs-Shortcuts-Evil-Doom.md

 See [Vim Shortcuts](../005-computer-shortcuts-vim) - [Vim
 Shortcuts](id:bdb62bfe-56b7-4c13-a1e4-9f91cf4e0bb5) which are mostly implemented in Evil and for explanation of terms.

+For "Go, to file under cursor at point, with line", an example is using `gF` on text like myfile.txt:42 where 42 is the line number to go to

 ## Doom Emacs